Monthly Archives

 Bakhour-Oud-B.jpg

 Oud across the centuries has been designated by a wealth of names and orthographies due to its long history and wide geographic pattern of diffusion as both a much sought-after woody scent and luxury perfumery material.
-To track the presence of this aromatic material in the course of the history of perfumery, you would need first to round up as much as possible the terminology which amounts to dozens of different terms.
+To track the presence of this aromatic material in the course of the history of perfumery, you would need first to round up as much as possible its terminology which amounts to dozens of different terms.

 Oud was already known in the Antiquity and Dioscorides called it "agallochum."
 Later it became known as "xyloaloes."
 Less well-known terms today which reveal the complexity of the history of the material are "calambac", "calembour" which reveal the itineraries of long sea voyages from the Portuguese to the Italian and to the Malay and French shores.
 More frequently occurring terms today are oud, oudh, aloeswood, jinkoh, gaharu, eaglewood, agarwood, to name but a few of the possible lexical occurrences.